Carcinoma of the cervix

 Prognosis is affected by many factors which include:

-- tumour stage
+- tumor stage

-- volume of the primary mass
+- the volume of the primary mass

 - histologic grade

 Five-year survival rates vary between 92% for stage I disease and 17% for stage IV disease 18.